 - Tips for finding Road to Hana tours

-Two decisions to sort before you leave the hotel: which route you’re driving (out-and-back to Hana, or the full loop through Kīpahulu), and whether Waiʻānapanapa State Park is on your list.
-Waiʻānapanapa now requires advance reservations at $5 per person plus $10 per vehicle, and they fill early during peak season.
-The rest of this guide covers both.
+Two decisions to sort before you leave the hotel: which route you’re driving (out-and-back to Hana, or the full loop past Kīpahulu), and whether Waiʻānapanapa State Park is on your list.
+Waiʻānapanapa needs an advance reservation you book before you leave home.
+The rest of this guide covers both, fees and timing included.

-The Road to Hana is a supremely scenic 64.4-mile-long stretch of Hawaii Routes 36 and 360 which connects Kahului to the town of Hana in east Maui.
+The Road to Hana runs along Hawaiʻi Routes 36 and 360, connecting Kahului to the town of Hana in east Maui.
 Image: Hawaii Tourism Authority (HTA) / Tommy Lundberg.

 More scenic drives on Maui

-The Hana Highway is but one of several scenic drives worth taking on Maui – both for the drive itself as well as the destinations they lead to, such as a remote town or the summit of a tall volcano.
+The Hana Highway is one of several scenic drives worth taking on Maui.
 You can read about all 4 of them (the Road to Hana, the Haleakalā summit via the Haleakalā highway, Kahekili Highway, and Upcountry Maui) in our resource on road tripping in Maui.

 Good to Know Before You Go

-Leave Early, Pick Three Stops, and Take Your Time
+Leave Early, Pick Three or Four Stops, and Take Your Time

-As you’ll see below, there are endless ways to explore the Road to Hana.
-Between the points of interest, the pull-offs, the fruit stands, the trails, the waterfalls, and the town of Hana itself, there’s more than anyone could possibly experience in one trip; however, we often find that people still try, making stop after stop after stop and spending every ounce of daylight along the route.
+Between the points of interest, the pull-offs, the fruit stands, the trails, the waterfalls, and the town of Hana itself, there is more here than one trip holds.
+People still try, making stop after stop and spending every ounce of daylight along the route.

 - Departure time: Leave Kahului by 7:30am.
 Twin Falls and other early stops get crowded by mid-morning and stay that way.